shanig9/LearnScape/README.md

 LearnScape is a Python-based tool designed to provide personalized insights into student performance.
 It analyzes quiz data, highlights strengths and weaknesses, and offers actionable recommendations.

+**Approach:**

+LearnScape takes a data-driven approach to understanding student learning.
+It combines quantitative analysis of performance metrics (like accuracy and time taken) with qualitative insights derived from quiz topics, difficulty levels, and question types.
+The analysis is performed in three main steps:

+1.  **Performance Analysis:** This step focuses on analyzing individual student performance based on their quiz results.
+It calculates metrics like average accuracy, identifies weak and strong areas (quiz topics), and analyzes performance over time.

+2.  **Recommendation Generation:** Based on the performance analysis, LearnScape generates personalized recommendations for students.
+These recommendations suggest specific topics, question types, and difficulty levels to focus on to improve learning outcomes.

+3.  **Student Persona Analysis:** This step provides a broader view of student learning patterns by analyzing the distribution of accuracy, performance by topic, time taken vs. accuracy, and attempts by difficulty level.
+It also identifies overall performance levels and highlights key strengths and weaknesses with creative labels.

+This combined approach provides a comprehensive understanding of student learning, enabling both students and educators to make data-informed decisions to optimize the learning process.

 **Key Features:**

 *   Performance Analysis